diegocaspi/home-ops/docs/cluster/bootstrap.md

 2. Commit the change to Git
 3. Flux automatically detects and applies the change

+If you ever need to re-bootstrap the cluster, remember to run both stages in order:
+1. First `boot-crds` to install/update CRDs
+2. Then `boot-apps` to bootstrap applications

-If you ever need to re-bootstrap the cluster, Helmfile will automatically pick up those changes because it reads from the same HelmRelease files.
+Helmfile will automatically pick up any configuration changes because it reads from the same HelmRelease files.
 The single source of truth remains the kubernetes layer, whether you're bootstrapping or letting Flux manage ongoing operations.

-This design philosophy - using the GitOps manifests as the source of truth even during bootstrap - is what enables truly declarative cluster management from day one.
+This design philosophy - using the GitOps manifests as the source of truth even during bootstrap, combined with proper CRD pre-installation for advanced features - is what enables truly declarative cluster management from day one.